Fade BG Image

 And so Ichika, who had tried to monopolize the slot machine despite being an employee, was currently on break.

-She did hit the jackpot, but I made her stop when her overall balance evened out to plus-minus zero.
-The seats were filling up and she was getting in the way.
-It's fine when no one's around and there are open seats, but it's not good for an employee to hog them when it's crowded.
+She did hit the jackpot, but I made her stop once her overall balance evened out to plus-minus zero.
+The seats had filled up and she was starting to get in the way.
+When nobody's around and seats are open, that's one thing, but having an employee monopolize them when it's crowded isn't a good look.

 "… The slots seem like they'll be popular.
 Maybe I should make more."